Sharenting: Parents share their views on parenting in the age of social media

 What do you think?:

 Do parents share too much about their kids online?
 What are some of the benefits and risks of sharenting?
-Share your thoughts and experience in the comments or on Facebook and Twitter!
+Share your thoughts and experiences with us on Twitter!

 Read the full report: Parents on social media: Likes and dislikes of sharenting.